AN INCONVENIENT TRUTH: God appointed a “bad president,” Christians must still submit

-Nehemiah led a rally, but submitted to the crown
+2. Nehemiah led a rally but submitted to the crown

 Nehemiah led the “great protest” in the Bible.
 He defended his people from bad leaders who exploited them.
 Others use this to justify government resistance.
 Well, it is not.

-Nehemiah was a cupbearer to King Artaxerxes, which means he had to be submissive and respectful to be trusted.
-He reasoned and fought for the people who were being abused by their own Jewish brothers, not the King.
-(Nehemiah 5)
+Nehemiah was a cupbearer to King Artaxerxes, which meant he had to be submissive and respectful to be trusted.
+He reasoned and fought for the people being abused by their own Jewish brothers, not the King.
+[Nehemiah Commentary]

 Moses’ family hid him when he was a baby.
-When he grew up, God appointed him to warn the Pharoah.
-God’s people could have mounted an earlier revolution, but they waited on God’s promised deliverance.
+When he grew up, God appointed Moses to tell the Pharoah to release His people, who had been enslaved for 430 years.

-They refused to bow before the gods.
+Shadrach, Meshach, and Abednego refused to bow to the pagan gods.
 God alone deserves our worship!
-They answered King Nebuchadnezzar in a gentle and respectful manner.
+They expressed their position gently and respectfully before King Nebuchadnezzar.
 Not affront and without insulting his gods.
-(Daniel 3:16; Gill’s Exposition)
+[Daniel 3:16; Gill’s Exposition]

 Even if the pagan Roman authority was evil, the Apostles urged Christians to pray, intercede, & be thankful.
 Why?
 So that they may have a peaceful quiet life, godly and dignified in every way.